openhwgroup/core-v-mcu/README.md

 ## Quick Start Guide

-The fastest way to get up and running with pre-built bit streams is to check out the [Quick Start Guide](https://github.com/MikeOpenHWGroup/core-v-mcu/blob/qsg/emulation/quickstart/README.md).
+The fastest way to get up and running with the CORE-V MCU is with pre-built bit streams for the Digilent Nexys A7 board.
+Check out the [Quick Start Guide](https://github.com/MikeOpenHWGroup/core-v-mcu/blob/qsg/emulation/quickstart/README.md).

 ## Getting Started